 When we went to find Hidden Falls in St. Paul, MN.
 I made up my mind that I wasn’t going to interact with people as if they were infectious.
 I wanted to break the eery silence.
 I decided instead to honor physical distancing but cut through the social distance that seemed to threaten our ability to see each other as human beings.

 Hidden Falls park has very few signs, so it made sense for me to ask the first person I saw after parking if the trail ahead of us led to the falls.
-An older gentleman was playing toss with a young boy near the edge of the Ohio River.
+An older gentleman was playing toss with a young boy near the edge of the Mississippi River.
 When asked, he responded that he didn’t know of any “real” falls around there.
 He said there used to be some falls on the other end of the park, but that they weren’t much to see anymore.

 I remembered then that I read a review earlier in the day talking about the lack of signs leading to the falls and looked it up on Google to see if the reviewer gave any directions we might use to get us started.

 And indeed, they did.

 Tracy’s Travel Tip: When you want to know more about hiking, biking, boating, or any other aspects of using certain national, state, or regional parks, online reviews can sometimes contain important clues for hidden gems of information when nothing else is available.

 So the review I found told us to head off past the picnic shelter and take the right-hand trail toward hidden falls.
 It explained the left-hand trail would lead us down to the river and along the banks before coming back to the park.